-Most of my gear falls in the light to ultra-light category.
-This is important especially in the winter because sleeping gear and warm clothes add to the weight.
+Most of my gear falls in the light to the ultra-light category.
+This is important especially in the winter because sleeping gear and warm clothes add to your pack weight.
 But I have a few not-so-ultra-light exceptions, some of which I’m going to discuss in this post.
 Foremost among them is my extra sleeping pad and some form of food protection, such as a bear canister or metal lunchbox.

 Here are some reasons snow backpacking delivers a special and unique kind of backpacking bliss.

-Low-impact: When the snow is deep (6 feet or more) you can set up your tent most anywhere without impacting the meadows.
+- Low-impact: When the snow is deep (2–6 feet or more) you can set up your tent almost anywhere without impacting the meadows.

+- Snow is more comfortable.
 It’s easier to have a level, smooth, and stick-free surface for your sleeping area.
 It is also cleaner.
 No dirt or mud on the bottom of your tent.

 Very few hiking experiences can compare to traveling across pristine snow under a blue sky.